 Associate Justice at Arkansas Supreme Court

-Justice Rhonda K. Wood serves as an Associate Justice on the Arkansas Supreme Court, contributing to the advancement of the state's judicial system.
+Justice Rhonda K. Wood serves as an Associate Justice on the Arkansas Supreme Court, contributing her expertise to the state's highest judicial body.

 Kellyn O. McGee